erecarte/erecarte.github.io/_posts/2017-08-11-spring-cloud-config-series-zookeeper-backend.md

 author: Enrique Recarte
 ---

-In the next part of the series, we take a look at how we can use Spring Cloud Config with [Zookeeper](https://zookeeper.apache.org/) to manage our configuration.
+In this part of the series, we take a look at how we can use Spring Cloud Config with [Zookeeper](https://zookeeper.apache.org/) to manage our configuration.

 # Introduction